Web Scraping with JavaScript & Node.js: A Practical Guide

 }

-• We increased the navigation timeout to 60 seconds to accommodate potentially slower load times.
+• We raised the navigation timeout to 60 seconds to accommodate slower pages, and a screenshot confirms the page rendered correctly through the proxy.

 // Inside the try block, after page.goto()